 Do not feed any wildlife, including small mammals and birds.
-Consuming human food is unhealthy and encourages aggressive behavior that may require management action.
+Consuming human food is unhealthy and encourages aggressive behavior that may require animals to be destroyed.

 All food, trash, and scented items must be kept bear-proof at all times.
 Tents, truck beds, and picnic tables are not secure.
 In some areas, ravens have learned how to unzip packs and scatter the contents.